UCL-CCS/esmacs-input-creation-docs/docs/generate_bac_inputs.md

 As noted earlier BAC expects the PDB to have a set structure - protein, lgand and then solvent.
 It also expects `TER` cards between chains.
-During this tutorial we have prepared files for each of these sections, edited to meet teh requirements of Amber and BAC:
+During this tutorial we have prepared files for each of these sections, edited to meet the requirements of Amber and BAC:

 * Protein: 4bjx-protein-stripped.pdb
 * Ligand: l01.pdb